Home

 Symphony Lake

-Visitors can lay out their picnic mats at the Symphony Lake, where free concerts are held every once in a while for some live entertainment.
+Visitors can lay out their picnic mats in the big open field just in front of the Symphony Lake, where free concerts are held every once in a while for some live entertainment.
 This will be a great spot within the gardens for a cool and relaxing time-out!

 SSO in Singapore Botanical Gardens